YujiSODE/testingFtU/README.md

 * **"Significance level";** it sets a statistical significance level (0-1) in order to test if
   the null hypothesis (no difference) is rejected.
 * **"Run" button;** it runs three statistical tests(F-test, t-test, and U-test) with the given sample and resampled data,
-  and outputs the test result: three rates of the null hypothesis rejection, and details expressed with the upper
+  and outputs the test results: three rates of the null hypothesis rejection, and details expressed with the upper
   probabilities.
 * **"Clear" button;** it clears the test results by "Run" button.
 * **"Output as email" button;** it saves the test results by "Run" button as email to given address.